To be considered for the Online Accountancy program, applicants must meet the following requirements:

 - One of the following applies (in addition to the two above criteria):

-- Completed at least 18 semester credits in upper-division (300, 400, or 500 level) accountancy courses taken for undergraduate credit at a regionally accredited university in the United States.
+- Completed at least 18 semester credits in upper-division (300, 400, or 500 level) accountancy courses taken for undergraduate credit at a regionally accredited university.
 In addition, you must have an overall cumulative GPA of at least 3.30 (4.00 scale) AND a cumulative GPA of at least 3.30 (4.00 scale) in all upper-division accountancy courses.

 - OR Currently licensed Certified Public Accountant (CPA), Certified Management Accountant (CMA), or Certified Internal Auditor (CIA).

-- OR An advanced degree from a regionally accredited institution in the United States (Master’s, Doctorate) in any discipline.
+- OR An advanced degree from a regionally accredited institution (Master’s, Doctorate) in any discipline.

 Application Deadlines by Semester